JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

 I took the D train back home and got back just as the sun was setting.
 It was fall so the beach was empty and the breeze was calm and cool.
-The dusky sunlight was warm and welcoming as I walked along the elevated platform of the Ocean Parkway station to the staircase and headed downstaris to the street below.
+The dusky sunlight was warm and welcoming as I walked along the elevated platform of the Ocean Parkway station to the staircase and headed downstairs to the street below.

 When I got to my building, I headed upstairs and my dad immediately asked me if I wanted to eat anything, “Sure.”
 I said as I headed back into my room.